eldang/osm_export_import/OSM_tags.md

 ### Roads

 This seems to be all the lines tagged as `highway`.
-As above, there are some in the Geofabrik set that aren't in the Weogeo import, but it's few enough that I think that just reflects the Geofabrik set being more recent.
+As above, there are some in the OSM import that aren't in the prepackaged shapefile, but it's few enough that I think that just reflects the Geofabrik set being more recent.